 It isn't easy, but it can be done.
 Meetings shouldn't be the go-to choice whenever there's something to discuss.

 Studies show that employees attend an average of 62 meetings per month and believe that half of those meetings are ineffective.
 What's more, since the COVID-19 virus spread and sudden work-from-home orders, employees now experience intense Zoom fatigue.
+This concept is something to consider for remote work after Covid.

 If you are unsure whether you should schedule a meeting, review this decision tree infographic to determine whether a meeting is worth having.